 Learn more: How Many Medical Schools Should You Apply to?

 Remember to also stick to fundamental best practices regarding your medical school application.
 For instance, submit your primary as early as possible, ideally within the first 1-2 weeks after applications open.

 Step 6 | Refine and Perfect Your Plan

 If you’ve gotten this far, I applaud you on your commitment to medicine.
 You clearly want to become a physician.
 Nothing makes me happier than seeing students who turned it around and surprised even themselves with the level of success they were able to achieve.
 That feeling of opening up an acceptance letter to your dream medical school is something I wish for you to experience one day, just as I did years ago.

 As Benjamin Franklin said, “By failing to prepare, you’re preparing to fail.”

 As a reapplicant, you’re fighting an uphill battle, but you don’t have to do it alone.
 Our team at Med School Insiders has served on admissions committees at top medical schools and we specialize in helping reapplicants get that sweet sweet acceptance.
 And we don’t rely on wishful thinking or false promises.
-We’ve painstakingly developed our proprietary systems that are designed with one purpose in mind – helping you become a successful future doctor.
-So go check out some of our services and see which might be the best fit for you.
+We’ve painstakingly developed our proprietary systems that are designed with one purpose in mind—helping you become a successful future doctor.